-Bassenthwaite Sailing club encourages its members to attend a RYA First Aid course on the basis that First Aid is a skill for life.
-Training is carried out by Mrs Sue Watson.
+Bassenthwaite Sailing Club encourages its members to attend a First Aid Course on the basis that it is a skill for life.
+An outside instructor is brought in to run these courses.

-This course teaches the treatment of minor injuries, helping someone who has stopped breathing and helping someone whose heart has stopped beating.
-The course includes instruction on the use of a defribrilator which is used to re-start someones heart after it has stopped beating.
+This course teaches the treatment of minor injuries, helping someone who has fainted or someone whose heart has stopped beating.
+The course includes instruction on the use of a defibrillator which is used to re-start someone’s heart after it has stopped beating.

-This course qualification is valid for three years so refresher courses are also held.
+This course qualification is valid for 3 years.